 Heritiana sits with his father as he receives his patient health evaluation from plastic surgeon Patrik Boivie of Sweden.
 Photo: Zute Lightfoot.

 A child waits for his patient health screening.
 Long lines and the bustling environment of medical mission sites can be overwhelming for young patients and parents alike.
-Operation Smile counters these factors by leaning on the skills of volunteer child life specialists to provide critical psychosocial and emotional support.
+Operation Smile counters these factors by leaning on the skills of volunteer psychosocial care providers to provide critical psychosocial and emotional support.
 Photo: Zute Lightfoot.

 Nine-year-old Clara receives her health evaluation from anesthesiologist Clover Lee Ann of South Africa.
 Photo: Zute Lightfoot.